Why Does the Mighty Thunder Remind Us to Stand Fearless in Life’s Storms? (2025)

 Learning from the cycle of thunderstorms and recovery

-We have participants make a Storm Timeline.
-It helps them see patterns in crises and recoveries.
-They list events, mark the start and peak, and note how they coped.
-It takes 20–40 minutes.
+Participants create a Storm Timeline to identify patterns in crises and recovery.
+They list key events, mark the start and peak of the storm, and note how they coped during and after it.
+This activity typically takes 20–40 minutes.

 Practical exercises to build mental toughness inspired by mighty thunder